Espher5/Master_Thesis/README.md

 # Master_Thesis

-Research study on automatic test case generation for Cyber Physical Systems
+Research study on automatic test environment generation for Cyber Physical Systems.
+The research was focused mainly autonomous vehicle driving systems, specifically on their Lane Keeping Assist System (LKAS).